 Typically, for the person in the middle stage (also referred to as "moderate Alzheimer's disease") there is an increasing loss in cognitive and functional ability although many people will still have some awareness of their condition.
-For families and caregivers, it is the point where their involvement increases substantially and may include moving the person to a long-term care home.
+For caregivers, it is the point where their involvement increases substantially and may include moving the person to a long-term care home.
 This may also be the time to involve community support services, such as adult day programs and respite care.
-With the increasing challenges faced by persons with Alzheimer's disease and their family, this stage often seems the longest and everyone involved will need help and support.
+With the increasing challenges faced by persons with Alzheimer's disease and their caregivers, this stage often seems the longest and everyone involved will need help and support.

-Even though the middle stage of the disease brings with it increasing challenges for the person with the disease, there are strategies that the person can use to help make life easier.
-See the "Helpful Strategies" chart and the "More suggestions" section in the Early Stage sheet.
+Even though the middle stage brings with it increasing challenges for the person living with Alzheimer's disease, there are strategies that the person can use to help make life easier.
+See the strategies and suggestions section in the Early Stage sheet.
 The suggestions below are primarily directed at those who support the person.

-Common Symptoms Helpful Strategies Memory problems become more pronounced, for example, the person: Remembers own name but not address or phone number Forgets recent events and own history such as family vacations Has difficulty identifying family and friends, but still recognizes familiar faces Loses or misplaces possessions and takes things belonging to others Declining ability to concentrate Confusion - difficulty organizing thoughts or following logic Use reminders and cues including notes, pictures, signs or seasonal objects Offer information if the person is struggling, for example, "Hi mom, it's me Bill and I've brought your granddaughter, Ann, to visit you."
-Gain the person's attention and maintain eye contact while talking; turn off the radio or television to limit distractions Speak slowly and clearly; use simple language and repeat the message if necessary Stick to concrete vs. abstract ideas ("It's a nice sunny day!" rather than "What do you think about the weather today?")
+Common Symptoms Helpful Strategies Cognitive abilities: Memory problems become more pronounced, for example, the person: Remembers own name but not address or phone number Forgets recent events and own history such as family vacations Has difficulty identifying family and friends, but still recognizes familiar faces Loses or misplaces possessions and takes things belonging to others Declining ability to concentrate Confusion; difficulty organizing thoughts or following logic Disorientation to time and place Problems understanding and expressing spoken and written language Difficulty making choices Use reminders and cues including notes, pictures, signs or seasonal objects Offer information if the person is struggling, for example, "Hi mom, it's me, Bill, and I've brought your granddaughter, Ann, to visit you."
+Gain the person's attention and maintain eye contact while talking; turn off music or the television to limit distractions Speak slowly and clearly; use simple language and repeat the message if necessary Stick to concrete vs. abstract ideas ("It's a nice sunny day!" rather than "What do you think about the weather today?")
 Use physical gestures to reinforce your messages Remember that the person is not intentionally being difficult Limit number of choices to one or two.
-For example, "Would you like tea?" or "Would you ike carrots or peas?"
+For example, "Would you like tea?" or "Would you like carrots or peas?"